Distributed Agreement in Dynamic Peer-to-Peer Networks: Introduction

-The relaxation of achieving agreement ``almost everywhere'' was introduced by \cite{DPPU88} on fault-tolerance in networks of bounded degree where all but $O(t)$ nodes achieve agreement despite $O(\frac{n}{\log n})$ faults.
+The distributed agreement (or consensus) problem is important in a wide range of applications, such as database management, fault-tolerant analysis of aggregate data, and coordinated control of multiple agents or peers.
+There is a long line of research on various versions of the problem with many important results (see e.g., \cite{AW04,Lyn96} and the references therein).
+The relaxation of achieving agreement ``almost everywhere'' was introduced by \cite{DPPU88} in the context of fault-tolerance in networks of bounded degree where all but $O(t)$ nodes achieve agreement despite $t=O(\frac{n}{\log n})$ faults.
 This result was improved by \cite{Upfal94}, which showed how to guarantee almost everywhere agreement in the presence of a linear fraction of faulty nodes.
+Both the work of \cite{DPPU88, Upfal94} crucially use expander graphs to show their results.
+We also refer to the related results of Berman and Garay on the butterfly network~\cite{BG93}.